-Raquel Santos obtained her Bachelor Degree in Psychology at the Autonomous University of Madrid in 2011, and her Master Degree at the National University for Distance Learning (UNED) in 2012.
+Raquel Santos obtained her Bachelor Degree in Psychology at the Autonomous University of Madrid in 2011, and her Master Degree in Neuroscience at the National University for Distance Learning (UNED) in 2012.
 She completed her PhD at UNED in 2018 and her PhD dissertation was on animal model of comorbidity among schizophrenia and cocaine addiction.
 In addition, she has studied the mTOR pathway role in the drug self-administration animal model of addiction under limited and extended access to cocaine.
-She was psychology lecturer and research assistant at the UNED and participated in National and European projects.
-She is an expert in many behavioural, pharmacological and neurobiological techniques.
+She also was psychology lecturer and research assistant at UNED and participated in national and European projects.
+Moving to The University of Central Lancashire to do a postdoc, Raquel worked with Colin Davidson on pharmacological effect of the legal highs, where she has tested some with fast-scan cyclic voltammetry technique.
+She is also developing pharmacological model in invertebrates.
+In 2019, Raquel began a new position in UCLan as lecturer in Medical sciences, in addition to this she is continuing her research interest in drug abuse and neurodegenerative diseases.